 There are 2600 types of plants at Morris Arboretum, so there is never a shortage of things to see.
 The garden’s website highlights what is blooming in each season so visitors can know what to see depending on the month, plus where to find it.
 It’s particularly helpful if you’re looking for specific plants or are visiting at a time when the gardens might not be as lush, like in late fall or winter.

 Important collections around the grounds include native azaleas, various species of magnolias, and maple trees.
-The fernery, an 8-sided glass house, is worth a stop in all seasons.
+The Fernery, an 8-sided glass house, is worth a stop in all seasons.
 Built in 1899, it is filled with rock formations and waterfalls.
+(Fair warning: it can be very humid in there.)

 Our favorite time to visit is any time in spring before it gets too hot.
 In late March and April, the grounds are covered in shades of pink and white thanks to the different types of blossoming cherry trees.
 A couple of weeks later, the tulips bloom, and the roses are not far behind in May.

 Many visitors love the sculpture garden whose additions are central to the Arboretum’s goal to keep art as an integral part of the grounds.
 There are abstract, graphic works alongside more recognizable things such as bullfrogs or John and Lydia Morris themselves.

 Two of Morris Arboretum’s most notable attractions aren’t plants at all.
 Out on a Limb is the Arboretum’s treetop walkway that lets visitors see the forest from an elevated walkway and platform among the branches.
 It is complete with a giant bird’s nest, which is a particular favorite for kids.
 Nearby, is the Garden Railway—trains and trolley cars running on a 45 mm track through a miniature landscape.
-It typically runs April through October and during special holiday events in December.
+It typically runs April through October and during special holiday events in December, which tend to sell out quickly.

 Is it worth visiting?